akashdeep023/Next-Coding/README.md

 └── page.tsx                (/ -> route)
 ```

-### Route Group Layout
+### Route Group Layout / Multiple Root Layouts

--   To organize your project in a manner that doesn't affect the URL.
+-   To organize our project structure without affecting the URLs.
--   To selectively apply a layout to certain segments while leaving others untouched.
+-   Apply layouts selectively to specific parts of our app.

 ```
 app